 One of the only things harder than becoming a teacher is, deciding which direction you want to take your career.
-Becoming a successful teaching is mostly based upon your ability, but another large percent of what determines a successful career is at what type of school you want to teach.
+Becoming successful at teaching is mostly based upon your ability, but another large percent of what determines a successful career is the type of school.
 Do you go the traditional route and teach at a public school?
 Or, perhaps, you want to do something different and teach at a charter school?

 It’s a difficult decision to make and frankly, there isn’t a lot of information out there to help you decide.
 Luckily, for you we’ve got your back.
 Here are the 5 key differences between working at a public, private, and charter schools.

 Class Size – 9 times out of 10 private schools will have the smallest class size.
 Private schools are under no obligation to accept a student and only accept as many as they can teach.
 Like private schools, charter schools will have smaller class sizes than public schools; but because Charter schools are not about exclusivity, they are more likely to have larger classes than private schools.
-Public schools, of course, will have the largest classrooms as its students are determined by area and not by need.
+Public schools, of course, have the largest classrooms as the area determines its students rather than by need.